somvy/multimodal_unlearning/README.md

 ## Calculate metrics

-Important - to calculate "Forget Quality" metric we need "Gold" retain model, so we need to finetune it and evaluate it earlier.
+**Important** - to calculate "Forget Quality" metric we need a "gold" retain model, so we need to finetune and evaluate it.
+To do this, edit the config/mm/finetune.yaml again, change only the `split` field from "full" to "retainN"

-For example, if we are unlearning 10 percent, the "Gold" model should be trained on retain90 split
+For example, if you are forgetting 10 percent, the "gold" model should be trained on retain90.

+Finetune the "gold" model, then evaluate it.
+Remember, where the evaluation files were saved (usually `eval_reults` subfolder of model's folder).

 * Edit config/aggregate_eval_stat.yaml

 Change `retain_result` to `eval_log_aggregated.json` of gold retain model (this file is a result of evaluate step)

 Change `ckpt_result` to `eval_log_aggregated.json` of model, which you are evaluating.
 Change `method_name`, `submitted_by` and `save_file`
 Run -